-When Jamie and Mindy divorced, they agreed to a parenting plan for their daughter which designated the mother as the primary custodian.
+When the couple divorced, they agreed to a parenting plan for their daughter which designated the mother as the primary custodian.
 Based on the father’s work schedule which required him to work 4 days, followed by 4 days off, the parties agreed to a plan where the child would reside with her father every other 4 days off period.
 However, for the next 7 years the parents equally shared residential time with their daughter, as the child resided with her father every 4 days he had off work.
 Then the mother filed a notice of intent to move more than 200 miles away for a new job.
 The father objected to the relocation.
 During the course of the legal proceedings, the mother did move by herself, while the daughter continued to reside with her father on the days he was off work, and she resided with a family friend on the days he had to work.
 The parties agreed to a temporary parenting plan which provided that the daughter would primarily reside with her father, and the mother would receive visitation every other weekend.

 The family law court denied the mother’s petition to relocate finding that the Relocation Act did not apply when the parents have a 50/50 parenting plan.
 The superior court affirmed that ruling.
 The mother appealed to the Court of Appeals.
 The Court of Appeals Division Three affirmed the trial court.